Indian shares edge lower on global woes

 By Vishal Sridhar

-July 7 India's NSE index edged lower on Friday tracking weaker global markets on worries the European Central Bank is moving closer to unwinding its massive monetary stimulus.
+July 7 (Reuters) - India's NSE index edged lower on Friday tracking weaker global markets on worries the European Central Bank is moving closer to unwinding its massive monetary stimulus.

 Concerns that the ECB and the U.S. Federal Reserve are moving to remove some of their stimulus measures have hit sentiment, with MSCI's broadest index of Asia-Pacific shares outside Japan down 0.6 percent on Friday.